History

 2012

 In the winter of 2012, founding director Nicholas Weist signed the organization's first lease, at 300 Route 42 in Shandaken, NY.
-The first campus would include a small, furnished house; a decrepit barn; and over 250 acres of untamed meadows and wild forest.
+The first campus would include a small, furnished house, a decrepit barn, and over 250 acres of untamed meadows and wild forest.
 Situated on the plateau of a small mountain surrounded by State land, the estate was well suited for privacy and reflection, but had ready access to services in nearby Phoenicia.

 Later that summer, Shandaken presented its first collaboration with the Center for Experimental Lectures.
 This program grew to become an annual tradition attended by hundreds each year, until its final edition in 2016.